 Please note that The Old Swan Inn in Gargrave is permanently closed, and that The Cross Keys in East Marton is also closed.

 Best to start the walk by the side of The Cross Keys.
 The path goes through the cottages and horse farm complex, over the canal bridge, and then follows the road to Trenet Laithe.
 The waymarker for the Pennine Way is seen on the left.
 From here on the path is well waymarked.
-The walker will encounter a wooden foot bridge, and a series of small metal gates on the way to the signpost at
+The walker will encounter a wooden foot bridge, and a series of small metal gates on the way to the signpost at where paths cross.
+(50 min)

 From the signpost carry straight on towards the bridge crossing the railway; St Andrew's Church in Gargrave can be clearly seen dead ahead.
 25 yds after the bridge the sign for the Pennine Way points to the right over the field.
 The path ends close to the church at Church Street.
 Turn left for the Masons Arms.
 (25 min)

-where the path now turns due west.
+The return route follows the Pennine Way back to the signpost at where the path now turns due west.
 The path is through pasture and takes the walker through a series of three single gates.
 At the final double gate follow the farm track down to the canal and the lock gates at Bank Newton.
+(40 min)

 From here on the path follows the towpath back to East Marton.
 Cross the canal by the locks to the western side initially and then recross the canal at the second stone bridge.
 A pleasant meander to East Marton along the towpath by the calm waters of the canal now ensues.
 (70 min)